splus-collab/sqg_idr5_maua/README.md

 # How to run

-T
 ## 1. Clone this repository
 ## 2. Create a conda environment

 With the environment.yml file, you can create a conda environment with all the packages needed to run the scripts.

     ```
     conda env create -f environment.yml